gastonreif/Heritage-avionics-package/readme.txt

    or switch MWS to off by switch on the FE panel, right side, below electrics.

 Q: Will it work for Concorde previous versions?
-A: No, you will get errors.
+A: No, you will get LUA error.

 Q: Is it compatible with FTSim+ soundpack?
 A: yes, you can use it, some sounds are played twice if you have loudspeaker switch set on by left side pilot arm, turn it off.